 value locally (M - 1

-value by one I can do a filter for [*anything] > M
+value by one, I can create a filter for [*anything] > M

 would include M

-The top inserter cache array has been simplified thanks to the changes in the latest 0.18 version which increased the buffer and requester chest slots (up to 30).
-This more than fits the contents of the requester signal so a row of diff circuits can be removed.
+I’ve simplified the top inserter cache array, thanks to the changes in Factorio 0.18 that increased the buffer and requester chest slots to 30.
+This is more than enough to fit the contents of the requester signal, so a row of difference circuits can be removed.

-Let’s retain the flush functionality added to the last few circuits.
-When I make request signal changes I want the cache chests to be emptied so that there is room of for the new cache items.
+Let’s retain the flush functionality from the last few circuits.
+When I change the request signal, I want the cache chests to be emptied to make room for the new items.

-The transistor will prevent the new item cache request signals hitting the requester chests until the old contents have been removed.
+The transistor prevents the new item cache request signals from reaching the requester chests until the old contents have been removed.

-The station got an upgrade too.
-There’s more throughput for unloading and a bypass lane to go into the stacker.
+The station got an upgrade, too.
+It has more throughput for unloading and a bypass lane to the stacker.

-There’s also a new artillery train and artillery module:
+There’s also a new artillery train and module:

-With a small change to the outpost station to include a diode on the G2 (public green) circuit, this module can now only enable itself if no other trains are required (for say, repair packs, walls, lasers).
+With a small change to the outpost station—the inclusion of a diode on the G2 (public green) circuit—this module can now enable itself only if no other trains are required (for, say, repair packs, walls, or lasers).

-I really like that the artillery trains can share the same outpost unloader circuit to amplify the salvo fire rate with additional turrets.
+I really like that the artillery trains can share the same outpost unloader circuit, which amplifies their salvo fire rate with additional turrets.

-Would love you hear your feedback, corrections, contributions & fixes!
+I’d love to hear your feedback, corrections, contributions, and fixes!

 For updates, star the repo or follow: